-0.0 About the Munual
+1.0 About the Manual

-Before reading this manual, there are something you need to know.
-No matter what type you bought, you can solve mistakes with this manual.
-If the type you bought does not have tank, please skip the part 3.0 Prepare the Tank.
-Then list the parts of normal type:
+Before reading this manual, there are some things that you need to know.
+No matter what type you bought, you can solve problems with this manual.
+If the type you bought without tank, please skip the part 4.0 Prepare the Tank and 6.0 The Faucet.
+If you bought simple type just with parts 1 to 5.

+Parts for all types:

 - 1.)
 Feed Water Device Needle Valve

 - 2.)
-Ball Valve Restrictor & Quick Membrane Wash
+Filter Housing Wrench

 - 3.)
-Auto Shut Off Valve
+Saddle Clamp Drain Valve

 - 4.)
-Filter Housing Wrench
+Reverse Osmosis Membrane

 - 5.)
-Color Coded Food Grade Tubing
+Membrane Housing Wrench

+Parts for Normal type only:

 - 6.)
-Saddle Clamp Drain Valve
+Ball Valve for Water Storage Tank

 - 7.)
+NSF Stainless Steel 4G Pressurized Water Tank

+- 8.)
 Lead Free Chrome Long Reach Faucet

-- 8.)
-Ball Valve for Water Storage Tank

-- 9.)
-NSF Stainless Steel 4G Pressurized Water Tank

-If you bought simple type just with parts 1 to 6.

-Some customers would have questions about normal type and simple type.
-Actually the easiest difference is to have water tank or not.
-The water tank, it is for your convenience only.

-- 1.)
-It could make the system auto shut, if the tank is full. - 2.)
-You could get the pure water from the tank whenever.
+The most difference between normal and simple type is with pressure water tank or not.
+The pressure water tank is for your convenience only.
+It could make the system shut off automatically, as the tank is full.
+And you also could get the pure water from the tank whenever.

-This item could be shut off by any CLOSE container (like pressure tank, ice maker or floating valve...).
-And it will stop flowing the waste water, as the water tank is full.
-If you don't have the tank or floating valve, you have to turn off the tap incoming water manually and it will not turn off automatically.
+This system could be shut off by connecting any CLOSE container (like pressure water tank, ice maker or floating ball valve...) to collect the pure water.
+It will stop flow waste water, as the close container is full.
+If you don't connect any close container to collect the pure water, you have to turn off the incoming tap water manually and the system will NOT shut off automatically.

-1.0 Preparation
+2.0 Preparation